Last updated: 11th November 2025

 FRAs must be conducted by a 'competent person', which may be a third-party organisation or the building's RP.
 If you need help undertaking an FRA, our experienced and competent (IFSM Tiered Fire Risk Assessors Registered) fire risk assessors are available to guide you through the process.
 Get in touch to speak to one of our fire safety experts.

+Whilst these steps can be used as a Fire Risk Assessment template, it's important that each assessment is tailored to the individual building for accurate risk identification.
 To gain a comprehensive understanding of these steps, head over to our blog, ‘Is a Fire Risk Assessment enough to keep people safe from fire?’.

 There are four types of FRA for housing and residential sites (not applicable to commercial buildings), which are outlined below:

-A type 1 FRA is visual inspection of the fire safety provisions in a building and is the most basic type required under the Fire Safety Order.
+A type 1 FRA is a visual inspection of the fire safety provisions in a building and is the most basic type required under the Fire Safety Order.
 A type 1 FRA includes a non-destructive inspection of:

 Whilst the simplicity of this assessment is beneficial, it may reveal the necessity for further investigation from different types of FRAs, Compartmentation Surveys, or Fire Risk Appraisals of External Walls (FRAEWs).
 In this situation, the assessment report will list the reasons for any further investigations.